ReFirmLabs/binwalk/README.md

 The easiest way to install Binwalk and all dependencies is to [build a Docker image](https://github.com/ReFirmLabs/binwalk/wiki/Building-A-Binwalk-Docker-Image).

+Binwalk can also be [installed](https://github.com/ReFirmLabs/binwalk/wiki/Cargo-Installation) via the Rust package manager.

 Or, you can [compile from source](https://github.com/ReFirmLabs/binwalk/wiki/Compile-From-Source)!

 ## How do I use it?